tnaimisha/Video-surveillance-system-using-Flink/README.md

 Check your output directory(processed.output.dir) and see the processed frames.

-I tried with some traffic video and see the processed frames below with the motion highlighted
+I tried with California live traffic videos and see the sample processed frames below with the motion highlighted

 ![alt text](https://github.com/tnaimisha/Video-surveillance-system-using-Flink/blob/master/OutputFrames.png)